RobPavey/wikitree-sourcer/docs/dev_notes/extract_data_design.md

 So it is one of the few bits of code loaded beforre the popup menu is invoked.
 So for performance reasons we keep it small.

-So, the idea if to extract the page data into some easily digestible object structure to make it easy to process for downstream clients without too much extra interpretation.
+So, the idea is to extract the page data into some easily digestible object structure to make it easy to process for downstream clients without too much extra interpretation.
 Make it "as simple as possible, but no simpler".

 ## Do not import other modules unless really necessary